kazu-pl/novel-cms/README.md

 - `src/core/views/Login/Logout.tsx`
 - `src/core/views/Login/Login.tsx`

+# Error: Command "yarn install" exited with 128 on Vercel

+if you got error `Error: Command "yarn install" exited with 128` while building app on vercel it means your project uses private repo and you didn't add it via SSH to the project.
+Maybe you use your own custom UI library and you changed it visibility to private?
+It so, then during build process on vercel you will get that error (if you just added it git link to `package.json` instead of adding it with SSH).

+To correct this, just change that private repo visibility.

 # Redirect users to `/dashbaord` when they are logged in but manually enter `/login` or `/` url and hit enter:

 To redirect user from `/login` to another route and don't allow logged user to login again, you need to write function in `Login.tsx` that will handle that behaviour.